JulianHernandezGit/JulianHernandezGit/README.md

 ## About Me

-🙋‍♂️ My name is Julian Hernandez, I'm from Argentina, and I'm a React Native Developer and a Technical Account Manager specializing in process automation.
+🙋‍♂️ My name is Julian Hernandez, I'm from Argentina, and I'm a Mobile App Developer and a Technical Account Manager specializing in Process Automation.

 🎓 My learning path: